 These two fees are one of the reasons lenders feel more comfortable approving an FHA loan application because unlike a conventional loan, should the lender be forced to foreclose on the property at least the lender is compensated for the loss on the loan.
 Conventional mortgages carry no such guarantee.

-FHA loans do however have maximum loan limits based upon the Metropolitan Statistical Area.
+FHA loans do however have maximum loan limits based on the Metropolitan Statistical Area.
 Today, that limit is at 65% of the current maximum conventional conforming loan limit.
-Conforming loans, those underwritten to Fannie Mae or Freddie Mac guidelines, currently have a maximum loan limit of $424,100.
-The maximum FHA loan cannot be greater than $275,665, or 65% of $424,100.
-This is the maximum, however.
-For properties located in cities where homes are much higher in price compared to the median home price for the entire state of Texas.
-In Travis County for example where Austin, Texas resides the FHA loan limit $361,100, not $275,665.
+Conforming loans, those underwritten to Fannie Mae or Freddie Mac guidelines, currently have a maximum loan limit of $726,200.

 Homebuyers that have questions can contact us by calling Ph: 904-810-2293